KittyPBoxx/pokeemerald-net-demo/pokeemerald/README.md

 >
 > Example 0x13010010 = please send all the data from index 16 (01 * 16) to index 32 (16 + 0x10) to the server

-⚠️ TRAN and LIFN currently have broken validation so you need to `disableChecks` when using these commands and enable them again after.
+⚠️ TRAN (send from wii to server), BCLR (reset the wii data) and LIFN (return wii network info) currently have broken validation so you need to `disableChecks` when using these commands and enable them again after.

 For more info on why its setup like this you can see the docs in `network.h`